Dalziel, George and Edward

 Folio.
 Anthony D'Offay Gallery, .[ff.
 48]. white, beige, yellow, peach, blue. pink, red, orange, green, & cream-coloured hand-made papers from the Sri Aurobindo Ashram in Pondicherry.
 85 tipped-in colour plates. endpapers & inside pages designed by Ettore Sottsass.
-Original half cloth, Sides covered with embossed copper.
+Original half cloth spine in green.
+Front cover is covered with embossed copper.
+Back cover in copper also.
 In publisher's cardboard box.
-First Edition, Limited to 1,000 copies, signed by the artist.
+First Edition, Limited to 1,000 copies, signed and nubered by the artist 502.
 The eighty-five pastels reproduced here were drawn in the spring of 1980, in Pondicherry on the eastern coast of India.
 Printed at the Kalakshetra Press, under the direction of C.T.
 Nachiappan.

 George Barbier (1882âÂÂ"1932), Pierre Brissaud (1885-1964)